Dynamo: Historic

 Dynamos, usually driven by steam engines, were widely used in power stations to generate electricity for industrial and domestic purposes.
 They have since been replaced by alternators.

 Large industrial dynamos with series and parallel (shunt) windings can be difficult to use together in a power plant, unless either the rotor or field wiring or the mechanical drive systems are coupled together in certain special combinations.
-It seems theoretically possible to run dynamos in parallel to create induction and self sustaining system for electrical power.

 Dynamos were used in motor vehicles to generate electricity for battery charging.
 An early type was the third-brush dynamo.
-They have, again, been replaced by alternators.
+They have, again, been replaced by alternators, which are automatic versions of the dynamo.